samia-iqbal/BankApp/README.md

 ### Front End of the App
 ____________________________________________________________________

-Below is a demo of how my app looks before I make the change to the BankApp int he frontEnd service.
+Below is a demo of how my app looks before I make the change to the BankApp in the frontEnd service.
+I will create a new branch and merge it with the master branch, which will perform continuous integration.
 I will show you this in my live demo when I do my presentation of how the background colour changes, showing that the automated workflow does work.

 ![green](greenImplen.PNG)